-Tempeh is not popular for a few reasons, first one is that there are not a lot of good recipes available compared to tofu for example.
-Second one, if not cooked and seasoned properly it tends to have a bitter aftertaste and can taste very bad.
+Tempeh is not famous for a few reasons.
+The first one is that not many good recipes are available compared to tofu, for example.
+Second, if not cooked and seasoned correctly, it tends to have a bitter aftertaste and can taste very bad.

-It’s a shame because tempeh is protein-rich, minimally processed and it’s a fermented product, good for your digestion!
-Plus it’s a cheap option when bought at asian markets!
+It’s a shame because tempeh is protein-rich, minimally processed, and fermented, which is good for your digestion!
+Plus, it’s a cheap option when bought at Asian markets!

-This salad is SO easy to prepare, you just have to make it ahead to let all the flavors merge.
+This salad is SO easy to prepare.
+You have to make it ahead to let all the flavors merge.
 Serve it cold with a squeeze of fresh lime juice.
 I swear this tempeh salad won’t disappoint!

-It all starts with onions, garlic, shallot and ginger that are lightly sautéed until soft.
-Don’t omit ginger by the way, it really contributes to the freshness of the salad.
-Then comes the red peppers and carrots to add a nice crunch.
+It all starts with onions, garlic, shallot, and ginger that are lightly sautéed until soft.
+Don’t omit ginger.
+By the way, it really contributes to the freshness of the salad.
+Then come the red bell peppers and carrots to add a nice crunch.

-Tempeh is then added to the skillet with soy sauce for the savory note, and maple syrup to balance with the tang of lime juice.
-Regarding the tempeh, if you are not a fan of soy, you can find chickpea tempeh in some organic stores.
-I find it a bit mushier but it can still do the job!
+Tempeh is then added to the skillet with soy sauce for the savory note and maple syrup to balance with the tang of lime juice.
+Regarding tempeh, if you are not a soy fan, you can find chickpea tempeh in some organic stores.
+I find it a bit mushier, but it can still do the job!

 If you are looking for a protein-packed salad (almost 30g per serving!), this salad is for you!
 It’s easy to prepare and keeps very well in the fridge for up to 4 days, perfect for meal planning.

-I hope you will all love this salad, let me know in the comments if you try this recipe!
+I hope you will all love this tempeh salad.
+Let me know in the comments if you try this recipe!

 - 3 tbsp soy sauce